haerdib/substrate-api-client/README.md

 # Install the rust toolchain specified in rust-toolchain.toml
 rustup show
 ```
-For more information, please refer to the [substrate](https://github.com/paritytech/substrate) repository.

-## Substrate node

 To execute the examples, a running substrate node is needed.
 You can download a node artifact from substrate directly: https://github.com/paritytech/substrate
 or run the kitchensink-node with docker: